-As an Anglophile who couldn’t wait to get over to the U.K. to study abroad, I was extremely excited to try my taste buds at some English cuisine.
+As an Anglophile who couldn’t wait to study abroad in the U.K., I was extremely excited to try my taste buds at some English cuisine.
 British food doesn’t have the greatest reputation, but that doesn’t mean there’s not still amazingly tasty things to eat while you’re there.

 Pushing through all the chain restaurants you see, you’ll be able to find pubs and cafes that serve local dishes and still hold that English charm that is often lost when consuming a cheap burger from McDonald’s.
 These are some musts when it comes to getting the best foodie experience when you’re studying abroad in the U.K.